Rules

 5. Operational notes

 Routes only run a transform pipeline when their routing rule matches the incoming message.
-Rules are stored as arbitrary JSON, validated, and compiled into predicates in.
+Rules are stored as arbitrary JSON, validated, and compiled into predicates.
 The notes below explain what data is available to a rule, how each field behaves, and how to combine matchers.

 What a rule sees